nihilistau/ChatAI-DataLab/PROJECT_OVERVIEW.md

 The installer is now distro-aware and idempotent:

 - Detects `apt` (Debian/Ubuntu) or `pacman` (Arch) and installs Python 3, Node.js, npm, and Git.
 If neither is present it prints manual instructions.
-- Creates isolated `.venv` folders inside `chatai/backend` and `datalab`, upgrades `pip`, installs pinned requirements, and builds the frontend bundle.
+- Creates isolated `.venv` folders inside `playground/backend` and `kitchen`, upgrades `pip`, installs pinned requirements, and builds the frontend bundle.
 - Calls `scripts/fetch_assets.sh` only when it exists/executable, so clean clones don’t fail if large-asset automation hasn’t been defined yet.
 - Prints the exact commands to start each service once provisioning finishes.